wendahere/JAWS/Sean.md

 ## Reflection for electronics homework
 It was honestly quite hard and I took quite long to get a working power circuit as I did not want to remove the batteries while charging.

-My lecturer gave us a TP4056 charging module and two 3.7V 18650 lithium ion batteries to start with our project. **My goal was to create an internal charging station inside the track vehicle for two batteries to power the whole circuit wi**.
+My lecturer gave us a TP4056 charging module and two 3.7V 18650 lithium ion batteries to start with our project. **My goal was to create an internal charging station inside the track vehicle for two batteries to power the whole circuit will all the wiring in the housing and also to have convinience for the user ad the people building it**.

 Firstly, I researched about the module to understand about how to use it to power the track vehicle.
 I tried to see the [datasheet](http://www.haoyuelectronics.com/Attachment/TP4056-modules/TP4056.pdf) and youtube videos about it and I realised a couple of things: